 If you’re a CrossFit enthusiast looking to develop total-body fitness, then perfecting the clean and jerk should be mission #1.
 To tackle one of the most common Olympic-style lifts you’ll have to work at combining the CrossFit clean and jerk into one seamless movement.
 The key to do this is to use the correct form and only lift what you are comfortable with.
 When done properly done, the CrossFit clean and jerk can be a great addition to any workout.
+Watch the below video for a clean and jerk how-to.

 You may want to tape your wrists to stabilize them during the lift and use gymnastics chalk on your hands to prevent slippage.
 Gently place the appropriate amount of weights on either side of the barbell.
 Be sure the weights are secure onto the barbell before proceeding.
 Grip the barbell with your thumb tucked under your index finger.
 Your middle and ring fingers should form a hook grip.
 Place your feet directly under your hips and position your shoulders in front of the barbell, with the barbell positioned over your feet.